 And a number of people are developing their view about whether budgets can help, or hinder, managers to better connect to and engage with their business:

 “The potential benefits of budgeting are coordination, communication, delegation and motivation: …When used as intended, by someone who is good at managing and leading others, a budget can set the direction for a workplace, and help staff achieve the desired outcomes.
 The potential is reliant on people to drive and achieve the results.”

-And so accounting can tell stories:
+And many are realising that accounting can tell ‘stories’:

 “Martin’s question of ‘Can accounting really help, or is it more likely to hinder, managers to communicate their plans and ensure the resources of their firms are used in the short-term in a way that is consistent with their plans?’ is interesting and a similar line of thought as discussed in previous chapters.
 It is one that I am answering much differently now, than I was at the beginning of the unit.
 I can now clearly see that numbers in budgets and financial statements can communicate a story, but not necessarily the truth, or [at least] is open to interpretation.”